tonsky/Clojure-Sublimed/README.md

 <img src="https://raw.github.com/tonsky/Clojure-Sublimed/master/screenshots/pretty_print.gif" width="830" height="550" alt="Pretty print">

+# Toggle comment command

+There are three types of comment in Clojure:

+- Line comments `;;` are intended for textual / unstructured comments about code
+- Reader discard form `#_` is intended for temporarily disabling parts of code
+- `comment` form for coding snippets for future use

+By default Sublime will try to use `;;` because it’s most similar to other languages and is simple to implmenet.
+One can argue, however, that we disable/enable parts of the code way more often that write textual comments about them.
+Therefore `#_` might work better.

+Clojure Sublimed offer `Toggle Comment` command that can be used instead of Sublime provided one in Clojure sources.
+See Keymap on how to enable.

 # REPL clients

 Clojure Sublimed REPL clients enable interactive development from the comfort of your editor.